digitalistbesser/scaladiff/README.md

 scala> reader.close()
 ```
 The first invocation again uses the identity function and yields hunks of type `String`.
 The second invocation explicitly specifies the output type `Byte` and the provided transformation is used.
-The result fits the source and target sequences and can be used to patch or unpatch the them.
+The result fits the source and target sequences and can be used to patch or unpatch them.

 ## Performance Considerations
 _At the moment no special performance enhancements and benchmarks are implemented._